csdheepan/setup-angular-project/README.md

 **Install Angular CLI**:
 Install Angular 16 globally using the command

-- Command: npm install -g @angular/cli@16.0.1
+- Command: `npm install -g @angular/cli@16.0.1`

 **Verify Angular CLI Installation**
-Check the installed version of Angular CLI using cmd-  ng v
+- Check the installed version of Angular CLI using command- `ng v`

  **Create a New Angular Application**

-Create a new Angular application named test-application:
+- Command: `ng new your_application_name`

-- Command: ng new your_application_name
+- here I named test-application : `ng new test-application`

 During setup, provide the following inputs: